Tomás Yarrington

 Yarrington graduated with bachelor's degrees in economics and law from the Monterrey Institute of Technology and Higher Studies and the Autonomous University of Nuevo León respectively.
 He also received a master's degree in public administration from the University of Southern California.
-In 1991 he was elected to the Chamber of Deputies and from 1993 until 1995 he served as mayor of Matamoros, Tamaulipas.
-Later on he headed the local branch of the Revolutionary Institutional Party, joined the cabinet of Manuel Cavazos Lerma as state secretary of finance and served as governor of Tamaulipas (1999–2004).
+In 1991 he was elected to the Chamber of Deputies for Tamaulipas's 3rd district and from 1993 until 1995 he served as mayor of Matamoros, Tamaulipas.
+Later on, he headed the local branch of the Institutional Revolutionary Party, joined the cabinet of Manuel Cavazos Lerma as state secretary of finance, and served as governor of Tamaulipas (1999–2004).
 After leaving the governorship, Yarrington entered the presidential primaries by mid-2005.

-He was accused in early 2012 for laundering money for Los Zetas and the Gulf Cartel, after a drug cartel member was apprehended and informed the DEA that Yarringnton had ties with the leaders of the drug trafficking organizations.
+He was accused in early 2012 of laundering money for Los Zetas and the Gulf Cartel after a drug cartel member was apprehended and informed the DEA that Yarringnton had ties with the leaders of the drug trafficking organizations.
 In addition, Yarrington was accused of plotting the assassination of Rodolfo Torre Cantú, the former candidate for state governor in Tamaulipas, along with the Gulf Cartel, which reportedly carried out the ambush that killed the politician.
 He was arrested in Florence, Italy, on 9 April 2017.